 The Florida Lease Agreements are contracts that establish the rules and conditions regarding the renting of a residential or commercial property.
 The forms legally define the roles and responsibilities of landlords and tenants.
 The document is necessary to make it clear to each party what they must do in order to uphold their legal obligations.
 In simple terms, each document should include an area dedicated to party identification, the rules/conditions of the lease, the rent the tenant(s) is expected to pay, and the end date of the contract.

 Commercial Lease Agreement – Appropriate for business owners wishing to rent out a property for the purpose of using it as their business premises.

 Lease to Own Agreement – Sets out specific conditions for a tenant to buy the property they lease from the landlord.

-Month-to-Month Lease Agreement – This agreement allows for tenancy to take place on a month-to-month basis for as long as both parties agree to such an arrangement.
+Month-to-Month Lease Agreement – This agreement permits tenancy to take place on a month-to-month basis for as long as both parties agree to such an arrangement.